 Population Served:

-Onward Neighborhood House assists approximately 950 socioeconomically disadvantaged children and families (5,500 individuals) annually in Belmont Cragin and surrounding neighborhoods (Austin, Dunning, Hanson Park, Portage Park, Logan Square, Hermosa, and Montclare) through programs, services, community workshops, and events.
+Onward Neighborhood House assists 10,000 working class parents and children annually in Belmont Cragin and Chicago’s Northwest Side through programs, services, community workshops, and events.
 The Belmont Cragin community is 78% Hispanic/Latino and primarily Spanish speaking, with 38% of that population born outside of the U.S.

 Onward House fulfills a unique role in our community: a trusted support system that provides local residents with the resources and assistance they need.
 We actively engage with the community to identify unmet needs, build long-term relationships, and aim to develop holistic, co-located programs to make it possible for multiple generations of families and individuals to thrive.